ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa8/index.md

 line.
 We've provided the commands you need in a `Makefile` and detailed them below, but the background in the document explains the underlying commands.

+Also note that the PA is not set up with Eclipse, so directly importing the code into Eclipse will not create a project.
+Instead, you can `git clone <url_to_repo>` in Terminal to pull the code, and then use any Text Editor or Eclipse to edit the files.

 ## Two Practice Exercises

 First, you're going to do two warm-up exercises.
 These are be due by Monday